Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Sunset Model.md

 **Before Mitigation**: Likelihood: 4, Severity: 4, Overall: 16

 **Mitigation**: Use 7.2V light only.
 Demonstrator to place power supply/transformer above the surface on which the tube stands.
-Keep transformer off ground and away from experiment and possible spills.
+Keep power supply off ground and away from experiment and possible spills.
 All surrounding mains voltage electrical equipment must be kept clear of the ground, or in a place where it will not be compromised in the event of a major leak.
 When setting up experiment, pour water into tube away from unprotected electrical equipment (over the low voltage, splash-proofed light box is OK)
 Demonstrator must carefully inspect the light box before starting to ensure no damage has occurred which would affect the waterproofing (for example cracking of the light window).
 In the event of an accident, turn off electricity and call a first aider.
 Also see Electrical Parts RA.